-I will never understand when people don’t care to see the rest of the world.
+I will never understand why some people don’t care to see the rest of the world.
 I’m not sure if it’s “Earth Live” or seemingly infinite internet access, but I feel like they aren’t seeing things clearly.
 The world is a dang fantasy novel that you can experience FIRSTHAND, not just from your couch.
-As someone who also…… Continue reading Traveling Riverside Blues: Tips to Travel with Depression
+As someone who…… Continue reading Traveling Riverside Blues: Tips to Travel with Depression

 I love writing on things that weren’t meant to be written on — napkins, bridges, decrepit buildings, library books, wet concrete, drunk people’s faces.
 Some might call it vandalism…and yeah… that’s about right.
 But it’s also my desire to communicate without actually talking to people, because people are terrifying.
 I’d much rather leave a frosting…… Continue reading The Story of Glorified Vandalism